Konstantin-Gol/kg-python-5th-year/README.md

-this is a git for my 5th year projects idc what happenes to it it's not my main lmao
+this is a git for my 5th year projects idc what happens to it it's not my main lmao